 Although weight loss and performance aids containing ephedrine and related compounds are given out willy-nilly, users need to be aware that the products are potentially dangerous and are not without the risk of problems.
 There are a number of possible side effects from using ephedrine, pseudoephedrine, synephrine or the herbal versions.
-These include:

 - increased sweating